 The Pazyryk rug is a sophisticated piece of weaving, clearly the result of hundreds of years of rug weaving experience, the colors are still brilliant today, 2500 years after it was woven.

 The outer border is composed of a row of horses, some being led and some being ridden.
 Each horse has a saddle cover or shabrak with a unique design, many of the designs on the shabrak's can still be seen in Armenian rugs today. e.g. the Karachov Kazak (above) woven circa 1850.

 Published in Weavers, Merchants and Kings, the Inscribed Rugs of Armenia Catalogue Kimbell Art Museum 1984.

 The christian date and the multitude of crosses and small figures on this rug attribute to Armenia origin.

 In the 13th century Marco Polo wrote that the Armenians and Greeks on the West coast of Asia Minor wove the finest carpets in the world.

 Everything needed for the development of rug weaving existed in the mountains of Armenia.
 Sheep, natural vegetation for dyestuff and most important metal salts, copper, tin and alum, from the volcanic soil, which provided the all important mordants to stabilize the dyes.

-14th & 15th century Armenian manuscripts (left) depict Mary as a weaver and spinner.
+14th & 15th century Armenian manuscripts (upper left) depict Mary as a weaver and spinner.
 No other groups at this time show this activity.
 This demonstrates that weaving and spinning played a large part in the Armenian daily life.

 The mission of the Armenian Rugs Society founded in 1980 was to find as many rugs as possible with Armenian inscriptions and categorize them according to design and technical analysis.
 If several rugs of a certain type were found to have Armenian inscriptions , it could reasonably be assumed that similar type rugs without inscription should be attributed to Armenian workmanship.